The Wakhan Valley (also named the Wakhan Corridor) is one of the most beautiful and remote places in Asia and the world.

 I did meet a few foreigners travelling through the valley in a hired car, but they were rushing trough, only spending 3/4 in the area, while I and my bike had to spend 12 days going through the area.

 I could have done it faster, probably about half the time, but the Wakhan Valley is way too beautiful to rush trough.

-The best thing about doing the trip with a bicycle is that you are completely on your own.
-It’s so peaceful and I got invited to drink tea and smoke opium with the locals in every village that I passed by.
+The best thing about making the trip with a bicycle is that you are completely on your own.
+It’s so peaceful, and I got invited to drink tea and smoke opium with the locals in every village that I passed by.

 Most people are drawn to places which have been fully explored and especially over-exploited before and they tend to think they should go places because they’re mentionned in a book or seen on TV.

-From Khorog (were I finished the first part of this Tajikistan bike adventure) to the end of the road in the Wakhan Valley is about 320km (199 miles).
+From Khorog (where I finished the first part of this Tajikistan bike adventure) to the end of the road in the Wakhan Valley is about 320km (199 miles).

-When traveling south from Khorog, Ishkashim is the first town you will encounter (110km/68miles).
+When travelling south from Khorog, Ishkashim is the first town you will encounter (110km/68miles).

-Unfortunately, I passed trough Ishkashim on a late Sunday evening, and I started to get close to the expiring date on my visa so I had no time to spend 6 days waiting around Ishkashim just to visit the market.
+Unfortunately, I passed trough Ishkashim on a late Sunday evening, and I started to get close to the expiring date on my visa, so I had no time to spend six days waiting around Ishkashim just to visit the market.